 How To Store Spaghetti Squash

-Store spaghetti squash in a cool and dark place, like a pantry or cold cellar.
-Once you cut it up, keep the leftovers in a freezer bag in the fridge.
+Store spaghetti squash in a cool and dry place, away from direct sunlight and heat sources.
+Once you cut it up, keep the leftovers tightly sealed in the fridge.

 As you’ve already learned, the best temperature for storing spaghetti squash is between 55ºF and 60ºF (about 13ºC to 16ºC).
-If you have a root cellar (or a similar place that’s dry and cold), store the squash there.
+So if you have a root cellar or a similar place that’s dry and cool but not fridge-cold, store the squash there.

 If not, a cupboard in the kitchen is okay-ish.
-Just remember to let the squash sit in a place that’s well-ventilated and that the max storage period might be closer to a month.
-Maybe a month and a half if you’re lucky.
+Just remember to let the squash sit in a well-ventilated place and that the max storage period is around a month, not two months, as some guides might tell you.

-Cooked spaghetti squash, and any dishes it’s a part of, should sit sealed tightly in an airtight container.
+Cooked spaghetti squash, and any dishes that it’s a part of, should sit sealed tightly in an airtight container in the fridge.

-Wait until cooked spaghetti squash or dish cools down to about room temperature before you transfer it into the fridge.
-Make sure it’s no longer than about an hour and a half after you’ve finished cooking, as I already described in the shelf life section.
+Wait until the cooked spaghetti squash or dish cools to about room temperature before you transfer it to the fridge.
+And make sure that it takes less than two hours after you’ve finished cooking, as I already described in the shelf life section.

 How To Tell If Spaghetti Squash Is Bad?

-Since spaghetti squash lasts quite a while, you have ample time to cook and eat it.
+Given that spaghetti squash lasts quite a while, you usually have ample time to cook and eat it.
 That means your squash most likely won’t spoil before you can get to it.

-What’s more probable is that its quality won’t be all that great after more than a month in storage.
+What’s more probable is that its quality won’t be all that great after a couple of months in storage.

 The flesh will be on the softer side, and the seeds and gunk will dry out and become more stringy.
-That area looks pretty gross at this point, but that’s about it.
+That area looks pretty gross at that point, but that’s about it.

-When you’re at that point, the spaghetti squash is still fine to eat, and should taste okay after cooking.
-Remove those disgusting seeds, and get cooking!
+Spaghetti squash should still be fine to eat and taste okay once cooked.
+So remove those disgusting seeds, and get cooking!